Review of top quark mass measurements in CMS: Introduction

-Recently, \mt measurements were also carried out focusing particularly on events where the top quarks are produced with a high Lorentz boost~\cite{CMS:2017pcy,CMS:2019fak,CMS:2022kqg}.
+Recently, \mt extractions were also carried out using events where the top quarks are produced with a high Lorentz boost~\cite{CMS:2017pcy,CMS:2019fak,CMS:2022kqg}.
 These boosted top quark events are characterised by the top quark decay products being collimated within a single jet.
-These measurements are complementary to both the direct measurements and extraction of Lagrangian \mt, and may be used to establish a clear relation between these two classes of \mt results in the future.
-The boosted topology combines a kinematic \mt sensitivity and the ability to make systematic theoretical predictions at the experimentally observable level, namely quantum-field theoretical predictions of the invariant mass of top quark jets consisting of stable particles.
+In contrast to the direct measurements at lower top quark boosts, where individual top quark decay objects are reconstructed, in this case the \mt sensitive observable is the invariant mass of a single top quark jet.
+This novel approach ultimately aims to use the measured differential jet mass cross section as a basis to obtain \mt, similar to indirect \mt extractions.
+However, in the absence of corresponding fixed-order calculations, currently the MC simulation is used to obtain \mt, as in direct measurements.
+The boosted topology, which allows for a clearer separation of the decay products from top quarks and antiquarks, combines a kinematic \mt sensitivity and the ability to make systematic theoretical predictions at the experimentally observable level, namely quantum-field theoretical predictions of the invariant mass of top quark jets consisting of stable particles.
+This fact may be used to eventually establish a clear relation between the direct and indirect \mt measurements in the future~\cite{ATLAS:2021urs}.
+In this review, we therefore discuss these \mt measurements~\cite{CMS:2017pcy,CMS:2019fak,CMS:2022kqg} separately from the already established direct and indirect approaches.

 Finally, CMS conducted an extensive program of measurements using alternative methods.
 These are conceptually close to the direct measurements but were designed aiming at reduced or orthogonal systematic uncertainties.
 The \mt measurements from kinematic endpoints~\cite{CMS:2013wbt} and from \PQb hadron decay products~\cite{CMS:2016ixg,CMS:2016iru} are considered the most promising.
 The first two employ the lepton+jets channel, while the latter combines the lepton+jets and dilepton channels.
 The \PJGy method~\cite{CMS:2016ixg} had been proposed already in the CMS technical design report~\cite{CMS:2006myw} as a particularly clean method, relying only on the reconstruction of three leptons in the final state: one lepton from the \PW boson decay, and two from the decay of a \PJGy produced in the decay of the \PQb-flavoured hadron in the \PQb jet.
 The results have demonstrated the viability of the method, however its full potential can only be reached with the much larger data sets expected at the High-Luminosity LHC (HL-LHC) (as discussed in Section~\ref{sec:ProspectsHiLumi}).
 The secondary vertex method~\cite{CMS:2016iru} uses a similar approach, but replaces the leptonic decay of the \PJGy particle by the secondary vertex of the decay of the \PQb hadron in the \PQb jet, thus obtaining a much larger selection of events, and still only using tracking information, however sacrificing the much cleaner experimental signature of the leptonic \PJGy meson decay.